LAStools/LAStools/bin/lasground_README.txt

   large cities use '-metro' and the step size is increased to 50 meters You can also set it directly with '-step 35'.

+  You can classify the points '-by_flightline' assuming that the point source ID of each point properly specifies from which flightline a point is.

   It is important to tell the tool whether the horizontal and vertical units are meters (which is assumed by default) or '-feet' or '-elevation_feet'.
 Should the LAS file contain